VoloBuilds/monsterbrew-gpt/README.md

 ## Functionality

-The `index.js` file contains a single Cloud Function named `createHomebrew`.
+The `index.js` file contains 2 Cloud Functions.
+One is named `createHomebrew`.
 This function:

 1. **Validates the Request**: It ensures that the incoming request is a POST method and checks for the presence of required content in the request body.
 2. **Processes the Text**: The function then uses Puppeteer to automate browser actions.
 It navigates to a specific website, inputs the received text, and performs certain actions to generate a URL.
 3. **Responds with a URL**: Finally, the function returns this URL as a response to the initial request.

+The other function, `privacyPolicy`, serves a static .txt file that you can use in your GPT.

 ## Prerequisites